Skip to Content

 How To Edit The hosts File on Windows 11

 Editing the hosts file on Windows 11 is quite similar to how it's done on previous Windows versions.
-The hosts file is used to map domain names to specific IP addresses, overriding the DNS resolution.
 To edit the hosts file and redirect a domain name to a specific IP address, follow these steps:

-1. Open File Explorer: Press the Windows key + E to open File Explorer or access it through the Start menu.
+1. Open File Explorer: Press Windows key + E to open File Explorer or access it through the Start menu.

-2. Navigate to the Hosts File: The hosts file is located in the "C:\Windows\System32\drivers\etc" directory.
+2. Navigate to the Hosts File: The hosts file is located in the C:\Windows\System32\drivers\etc directory.
 By default, you won't see the file in the folder, as it is hidden.
 To make it visible, click on the "View" tab in File Explorer, and check the "Hidden items" option.

 3. Copy the Hosts File: Before editing the file, it's a good idea to create a backup.
-Right-click on the hosts file, select "Copy," then right-click in the same directory and choose "Paste" to create a duplicate named "hosts - Copy."
+Right-click on the hosts file, select "Copy," then right-click in the same directory and choose "Paste" to create a duplicate named hosts - Copy.

 4. Open Notepad as Administrator: To edit the hosts file, you need administrative privileges.
 Search for "Notepad" in the Start menu, right-click on "Notepad," and select "Run as administrator."
 Confirm the UAC prompt if asked.

-5. Open the Hosts File: In Notepad, go to "File" > "Open" and navigate to "C:\Windows\System32\drivers\etc." Make sure to select "All Files" from the file type dropdown to see the hosts file.
+5. Open the Hosts File: In Notepad, go to "File" > "Open" and navigate to C:\Windows\System32\drivers\etc. Make sure to select "All Files" from the file type dropdown to see the hosts file.

 6. Edit the Hosts File: The hosts file contains lines of text with IP addresses and domain names.
 To redirect a domain name to a specific IP address, add a new line at the end of the file in the following format: